-Liposuction can be used to contour your body into a desired shape, removing fat cells from specific areas.
+Liposuction can be used to contour your body into the desired shape, removing fat cells from specific areas.
 Areas commonly targeted by liposuction include the abdomen, hips, buttocks, thighs, back, neck and upper arms.
 If a stable weight is maintained after the procedure, permanent results can usually be expected.

-It’s important to keep in mind that liposuction results are subtle not dramatic, and will vary considerably between individuals.
+It’s important to keep in mind that liposuction results are subtle, not dramatic, and will vary considerably between individuals.
 Be honest with your surgeon and ensure that you have realistic expectations from your surgery.

 How much will it hurt?

 Pain levels can vary greatly from person to person.
 For the majority of patients, it’ll feel like the treated area is very bruised and tender.
 The pain should not be so severe that you are unable to move or focus on the activities that you’re trying to engage in.

 Be realistic about your pain expectations from your surgery.
 It is a surgical procedure but the pain shouldn’t be debilitating.
 Most find that they have much less pain than anticipated, particularly if they ensure they keep moving and keep the blood flowing during recovery.

 Most surgeries will cause significant swelling in the treated area.
 This holds true for liposuction.
 For some patients, the swelling may last several months.
 Final results will not be fully visible until the swelling has subsided.